+Skewness

 Skewed: A skewed distribution refers—in this context of financial returns—to the observation that declines in asset prices are more severe than increases.
 This is in contrast to the symmetry that is built into the normal distribution.

+Time-varying/Stable